getfem/getfem/doc/sphinx/source/glossary.rst

       The mesh_fem object is a mesh with a **finite element method** defined on each **element**.
 This
-      represent a finite element space on which a unknown or a data on the considered domain will be discribed.
+      represent a finite element space on which a unknown or a data on the considered domain will be described.

    Mesh_Im
       The mesh_im object is a mesh with a **cubature method** defined on